microcmsio/microcms-js-sdk/README.md

 #### Get all content ids

 This function can be used to retrieve all content IDs only.
-Since `filters` and `draftKey` can also be specified, it is possible to retrieve only the content IDs for a specific category, or to include content from a specific draft.
+Since `filters` and `draftKey` can also be specified, it is possible to retrieve only the content IDs for a specific category, or to include content from a specific draft.  \
+The `target` property can also be used to address cases where the value of a field other than content ID is used in a URL, etc.

 ```javascript
 client